JeffRMoore/graphql-optimization-examples/README.md

 ## Example 6

-This example demonstrates looking ahead across GraphQLObjectType boundaries as one might using dependant objects or a document oriented data store.
+This example demonstrates looking ahead across GraphQLObjectType boundaries as one might using dependant objects, or a join or a document oriented data store.

-It is a little more complicated here to cross layers because of potential aliasing and the potential to include a field more than once.
+Because fields may be resolved more than once, we have to iterate through the list of resolvers for a specific field.

 OUTPUT: